mui/material-ui/docs/src/pages/components/text-fields/text-fields.md

 In the future, we might provide a [number input component](https://github.com/mui-org/material-ui/issues/19154).

+### Helper text

+The helper text prop affects the height of the text field.
+If two text fields are placed side by side, one with a helper text and one without, they will have different heights.
+For example:

+{{"demo": "pages/components/text-fields/HelperTextMisaligned.js"}}

+This can be fixed by passing a space character to the `helperText` prop:

+{{"demo": "pages/components/text-fields/HelperTextAligned.js"}}

 ## Integration with 3rd party input libraries

 You can use third-party libraries to format an input.